First-party data: definition and why is it important?

 How can you collect first-party data?

-Once you’ve collected first-party data from your audience via interactive campaigns, it can then be sent to a CRM where it can be split accordingly with however you need to use it: between brands and countries for example.
-You’ll then be able to set up automated reports that will allow you to run specific and personalised marketing actions like emailing or social media campaigns.
+After collecting first-party data through interactive campaigns, you can send it to a CRM and then distribute it according to your requirements.
+You’ll then be able to set up automated reports that will allow you to run specific and personalised marketing actions.

 From a social media point of view, you’ll be able to target new consumers that are similar to your core audience by creating lookalike audiences on Facebook for example.
 The data will also allow you to launch relevant ad campaigns, on both a global and local level.

 Behavioural data is the easiest to capture.
 When you’re setting up your analytics, you may have been asked to add a pixel or a cookie on your website.
 This pixel will then send data about your visitor’s activity on your website to your analytics platform.
-Depending on the tool you’re using, the most common ones being Google Analytics and Adobe Analytics, you will be able to collect:
+Depending on the tool you’re using, you will be able to collect:

 - 🧑🤝🧑 Demographic data;